richysix/bioinf-gen/README.md

 ![Bar chart of GO terms against Fold Enrichment.
 The bars are coloured by GO domain](test_data/go_barchart.png "Default GO bar chart")

+The column to use can be changed with the `--x_variable` option.
+In this example only the top 20 terms (by the x variable) are plotted.
 ```
 ../go_barchart.R --x_variable log10p --x_axis_title="-log10[pvalue]" \
 --fill_variable Set --top_terms 20 \